roblesch/roblesch.github.io/_posts/2022-09-02-summer-standards.md

 published: true
 ---

-*Update: this work was recently [accepted to MaterialX](https://github.com/AcademySoftwareFoundation/MaterialX/pull/1064)!
-Thank you Ashwin for the help navigating corporate OSS policy :')*
+*Update: this work was [accepted to MaterialX](https://github.com/AcademySoftwareFoundation/MaterialX/pull/1064).*

 <img src="/assets/images/summer22/overview.png" alt="banner" width="100%" class="no-shadow"/>

 This summer I had the opportunity to work with Autodesk's Graphics Platform Team on an extension for the Academy Software Foundation's [MaterialX](https://materialx.org/).
 Our goal was to support translation from Autodesk's [Standard Surface](https://autodesk.github.io/standard-surface/) material model to the Khronos Group's [glTF 2.0](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html) Physically Based Rendering (PBR) [Metallic-Roughness](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#materials) model.
 The project was done in Open Source, and was an exciting opportunity to engage with some of the most significant contributors in the open material standards community.

-This post is a longer form of some slides I delivered as my internship wrap-up.
+This post is a short high-level summary of the some slides I delivered as my internship wrap-up.
 You can see the original deck [here](/assets/images/summer22/roblesc_intern_pres.pdf).

 #### Links